dldevinc/paper-admin/README.md

 at various positions, such as `top`, `middle`, or `bottom`.
 These positions correspond to different sections of the admin form page.

-Just like in Django Suit, custom form includes in `paper-admin` can be used in conjunction with Form tabs.
-If you are using [Form tabs](#form-tabs), you can specify the name of the tab where the include should be shown.

 Each custom form include definition can include the following parameters:

 1. **Path to Template (Required)**: The path to the template you want to include within